sampad789/firebaseQuizApp/README.md

 ## Further posibilities :

-Add users data with google authentication or any other authentication
+Add users data with google authentication or any other authentication.

-set allTimeHighscore among all users and individual user HighScore too
+set allTimeHighscore among all users and individual user HighScore too.

+Add More questions because at the moment there are only few questions.

 ## Installing Dependencies: